This Grenadian chicken stew is made with bone-in chicken legs, vegetables, and lots of flavorful spices. It’s the perfect Caribbean chicken dish.

 - Love that sweet and spicy combo?
 Try my Hot Honey Chicken Skewers.

 - Want big flavor without a lot of work?
 Try my Grilled Cilantro Lime Chicken Thighs.

 - 2 teaspoons curry powder

 - 2 tablespoons chopped cilantro, for topping (optional)

-Once the sugar is dark amber in color (think the color of maple syrup) add in the chicken and just enough chicken stock to reach the top of the chicken without totally covering it.
+- Once the sugar is dark amber in color (think the color of maple syrup) add in the chicken and veggies and just enough chicken stock to reach the top of the chicken without totally covering it.

-Once full cooked sprinkle with cilantro and serve plain or overtop rice.
+- Once fully cooked sprinkle with cilantro and serve plain or overtop rice.

 A note on the lime water: I skipped this step because I buy my chicken from a trusted source and do not rinse my chicken.
 However, if you would like to rinse your chicken simply fill a large bowl (or clean sink) halfway with water and add at least 1/2 cup of lime juice.
 Add your chicken and wash off the chicken.
 Use a lime half to help "scrub" the chicken if desired.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 908Total Fat: 40gSaturated Fat: 11gTrans Fat: 0gUnsaturated Fat: 24gCholesterol: 502mgSodium: 1027mgCarbohydrates: 29gFiber: 3gSugar: 16gProtein: 103g